-General Remarks The subjects are located within an established residential area comprising similar style properties, lying to the south of Edinburgh city centre, convenient for local amenities.
-At the time of inspection it was noted that the subjects would benefit from a degree of cosmetic upgrading.
+General Remarks The other accommodation is a study and a utility room.
+The subjects have been altered including the conversion of the garage and general layout.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The subjects are located within an established residential area comprising similar style properties, lying to the east of Edinburgh city centre, convenient for local amenities.
+At the time of inspection, it was noted that the subjects have been adequately maintained commensurate to their age and type of construction, although some wear and tear was evident.
 Ongoing maintenance to the external building fabric should be anticipated.
-The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
 Essential Repairs Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Yes No Amount £

-Comment on Mortgageability

-In our opinion the subjects s offer suitable security subject to individual lenders requirements.

-Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?

-Buy To Let Cases

-month Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
-There there is a steady demand for rented accommodation of this type? £ Yes No
+Comment on Mortgageability In our opinion, the subject ts offer suitable security subject to individual lender's requirements.
+Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Buy To Let Cases What is the reasonable rangmonth Short Assured Tenal ge of monthly rental income for the property assuming a letting on a 6 £ here there is a steady demand for rented accommodation of this type?
+Yes No Declaration Signed Surveyor's name Professional qualifications Company name Security Print Code [568256 = 0833] Electronically signed by:- Kirsten Nicolson MRICS DM Hall LLP Address Telephone Fax Report date 17 Corstorphine Road, Edinburgh, EH12 6DD0131 624 66000131 624 660915th April 2024

-Declaration

-Signed Security Print Code [459861 = 3328] Electronically signed by:-

-Surveyor's name Kirsten Nicolson

-Professional qualifications MRICS

-Company name DM Hall LLP

-Address 17 Corstorphine Road, Edinburgh, EH12 6DD

-Telephone 0131 624 6600

-Fax 0131 624 6609

-Report date 22nd April 2024